cwerder/chowtime/README.md

 To run the front-end, back-end, and database server together run "npm run initialize" from the client directory.

 Run mongod --dbpath=/Users/cj/data/db when mongodb fails to start.

+Run seedfood script if you want to seed the database with food options.